redmouth/smart-contract-development/Keywords.md

 # payable
 When someone transfer funds to your contract, the function with **payable** modifier executes automatically.
-Example of payable function.
+Example of payable function:
 ```
 contract token{
   function () payable {